jrturton/jrturton.github.com/source/about/index.markdown

 footer: true
 ---

 I am an iOS developer at [Mubaloo](http://www.mubaloo.com) by day.
-In my spare time I write apps for [Vertical Turtle](http://www.verticalturtle.co.uk).
+In my spare time I write apps for [Vertical Turtle](http://www.verticalturtle.co.uk) and do some writing and editing for [raywenderlich.com](http://www.raywenderlich.com).

+I was technical editor of [Core Data By Tutorials](http://www.raywenderlich.com/store/core-data-tutorials-ios-8-swift-edition?source=richardturton) (affiliate link) which you can also buy as part of the [Swift By Tutorials Bundle](http://www.raywenderlich.com/store/swift-tutorials-bundle?source=richardturton) (another affiliate link).

 I like to answer questions on [Stack Overflow](http://stackoverflow.com):
 <a href="http://stackoverflow.com/users/852828/jrturton">